Search

 Estimated reading time: 6 minutes

-If you are out of a job, you can apply for unemployment benefits to get financial help in the meantime.
+If you lost your job, you can apply for unemployment benefits to get financial help while you look for another job.

-This compensation is made available through the Federal Unemployment Tax Act (FUTA) and employment agencies across the 50 states.
+This compensation is available through the Federal Unemployment Tax Act (FUTA) and employment agencies across 50 states.
 While the states facilitate the benefits, the Federal Department of Labor foots the administrative costs.

-The stipends you receive are heavily influenced by your base period and the wages earned during this period.
-You can use this free unemployment benefits calculator to estimate your benefits.
+The money you receive is heavily influenced by your base period and the wages earned during this period.
+Below are examples of weekly benefit ranges in different states:

 How Much Unemployment Insurance can I get?

-The amount of your stipend depends on your personal situation and varies from state to state, but you can expect to receive between $300 to $974 per week.
+Your stipend depends on your situation and varies from state to state, but you can expect to receive from $300 to $974 per week.

 While each individual state sets the terms for eligibility, there are some general guidelines to receive unemployment benefits.
-In general, you qualify if you fall into one of the following categories.
+In general, you qualify if you are available to work and actively seeking employment, and you fall into one of the following categories:

 This typically happens in periods of lack of availability of work.
 If an employer ceases operation or you leave due to the risk of exposure to infectious diseases, you are eligible for the benefits.
 There’s a caveat to this requirement.
 You won’t be able to file a claim for either the unemployment insurance or the extended benefits if: